3JTek/General-Assembly-Notes/module-01/sass.md

 # SASS

-## What is SASS?

 SASS stands for Syntactically Awesome Stylesheets.
 It is a pre-processor for CSS.

 CSS can be a little difficult to work with mainly because of all the selectors we have to write out.
 SASS attempts to make CSS easier to work with by allowing us to:

-- nest selectors
+* nest selectors
-- create functions
+* create functions
-- split our styles into smaller files
+* split our styles into smaller files
-- write less CSS
+* write less CSS

 ## How does it work?